Spam, spam, eggs, bacon and spam

 This system learns from your actions!
 Using the “Spam” button at the top of the webmail interface to tag a mail as spam will move it to the Spam folder (as will using the “Not spam” button move it from Spam to the main Inbox).
 From there the system begins to learn what you feel is spam e-mail.

 It will take several hundred messages to start to learn the correct patterns, but the more messages you flag using this button, the better it will get at predicting what is and isn’t spam specifically to your account.
+NOTE: dragging messages to the junk folder in webmail or any other mail program will not work.
+You must click on the “Spam” button at the top of the webmail page for the system to learn.

 Outgoing spam protection